xintong0087/jeremyMath/progress.md

 We started with the topic of **geometry**.
 Most of the lecture focuses on the concept and terminologies involved in geometry, whereas Jeremy is familiar with the material.
 (He has learned geometry in Chinese before.)
+More focus in given to problem-solving and communicating rigorous mathematics.
+Proof by contradiction is introduced, and Jeremy is able to understand the concept.
+The time is not enough.
+I should focus more about the most important concepts and give more time for Jeremy to practice after class.